Gabe Alvarez: Coaching career

 In 2010, Alvarez became the assistant baseball coach at the University of Southern California (USC).

 He was hired by the Detroit Tigers to manage their Double-A affiliate, the Erie SeaWolves of the Eastern League in 2022.
 Alvarez remained with the team in 2023 and led Erie to win the Eastern League championship.
 He was also selected as the 2023 Eastern League Manager of the Year.
 The SeaWolves repeated as Eastern League champs in 2024 with Alvarez as manager.

 Alvarez served as the third base coach for the National League team in the 2024 All-Star Futures Game.

 On October 31, 2024, Tigers promoted Alvarez to become the new manager for their Triple-A affiliate, the Toledo Mud Hens.
+On May 5, 2026, Tigers fired Alvarez as the Mud Hens manager due to a violation of club policy, with Mike Hessman will take over as the interim.
+In his two years as the Mud Hens manager, he had an 84–66 record in 2025 and went 17–16 in 2026 prior to his firing.

+On May 25, 2026, Alvarez was appointed as the manager of El Águila de Veracruz of the Mexican League.